[By Philippe Dubois]

 In recent years more men are seeking out surgical options to address their man boobs, secondary to increased awareness through the media and the desire to look good.Minimally invasive Male Breast Reduction surgery enlisting advanced liposuction techniques such as Vaser Liposelection is perhaps the surest way to effectively address mild to moderate gynaecomastia once and for all.This procedure is relatively quick and can be performed under light sedation with local anesthesia, and only leaves a tiny, inconspicuous scar of less than 5mm, well hidden from view on the side of the chest.

 “Vaser Liposelection uses ultrasonic energy to selectively melt away fatty soft tissue, which can then be removed via vacuum suction with much less trauma as compared to traditional liposuction.”
-Explains Dr. Tan Ying Chien consultant plastic surgeon with the SW1 Clinic (formerly from The Sloane Clinic Plastic Surgery Centre @Novena) “In addition, this technique spares other vital tissues such as nerves and blood vessels resulting in less bruising and significantly shorter recovery time of a week or two.”
+Explains Dr. Tan Ying Chien consultant plastic surgeon with the SW1 Clinic, registered Aesthetics Surgery in Singapore (formerly from The Sloane Clinic Plastic Surgery Centre @Novena) “In addition, this technique spares other vital tissues such as nerves and blood vessels resulting in less bruising and significantly shorter recovery time of a week or two.”

 Surgical intervention and mastectomy